skip to content

 Closing

-The first version was the right way to find the product.
-The refactor is the right way to run it.
+The first version was the right way to find out if this was worth building.
+The refactor is the right way to actually run it.

-I kept the one idea that was always good — the link is the whole document — and rebuilt the machine around it so it could actually scale, actually let people design, and actually survive a backing service falling over.
-Same overlay.
-Far more solid underneath.
+I kept the one idea that was always good, the link being the whole document, and rebuilt everything around it so it could scale, let people actually design their overlay, and survive a backing service falling over.
+Same widget, way more solid underneath.

 Try it at fast.jamlog.lol, and the source is here: